LinkWHorter/OxIT-quested/README.md

-# OxIT-quested - Ковальов Владислав - ІПЗ-41;
+# OxIT-quested - Kovalev Vladislav - IPZ-41;
-Посилання на готовий сайт: linkwhorter.github.io/quested-tested/
-Готовий html-сайт знаходиться у папці dist!
+The finished html site is in the dist folder!
-Для верстки було використано HTML, CSS, JS, SCSS та Gulp.
+HTML, CSS, JS, SCSS and Gulp were used for the layout.